up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

 - O6 POPUP state
 - O7 Emergancy stop state

-A common term tossed around is <q>fake</q> O5, which is a misnomer that occurs when
-<abbr title="Physical Layer Operation Administration and Maintenance">PLOAM</abbr> message activation succeeds,
-including Serial Number and/or Registration ID authentication.
-However, the failure is further along in the registration chain, such as <abbr title="ONU Management and Control Interface">OMCI</abbr>.
+A common term tossed around is <q>fake</q> O5, which is a misnomer that occurs when PLOAM message activation succeeds, including Serial Number and/or Registration ID authentication.
+However, the failure is further along in the registration chain, such as OMCI.
 It pertains to invalid managed entity attributes with common associations to device integrity, such as hardware and/or software versioning.

 #### PLOAM status

-To view the current <abbr title="Physical Layer Operation Administration and Maintenance">PLOAM</abbr> status, execute one of the following procedures:
+To view the current PLOAM status, execute one of the following procedures:

 === "8311 firmware"